jakeruleaux-zz/php-address-book/README.md

-type 'cd desktop' and press enter type 'git clone' then copy the repository link and press enter type 'cd address-book' to access the path on your computer type 'php -S localhost:8000' to open local server
+type 'cd desktop' and press enter type 'git clone' then copy the repository link and press enter type 'cd address-book' to access the path on your computer type 'php -S localhost:8000' to open local server.